WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

 • Various integrations, such as integrations with Google Analytics, Amazon Web Services SES, Salesforce, HubSpot, Vimeo, and SEMrush, along with other AI, federated search, marketing, and analytics integrations

-A CMS facilitates the process of publishing and editing content, but it does have some limitations.
-CMSs tend to lack some of the interactive features of an LMS, and generally don’t include any features for testing or assessing knowledge and comprehension in depth.
+A CMS facilitates the process of publishing and editing content, but it does have some limitations:

-Despite these limitations, a CMS offers value by making it fast and simple to store and manage content.
+Despite these limitations, a content management system offers value by making it fast and simple to store and manage various content types.
 You can overcome these limitations and supercharge your CMS by combining your content management system with a learning management system, as we’ll explore below.

 Integrating a sales CMS with an LMS enables your organization to reap the following benefits: